THEOplayer/iOS-Connector/Code/Uplynk/docs/introduction.md

 - Developers can define the behavior when viewers try to seek over an ad;
 - Developers can query metadata to render a playlist in their application.

-A live demo of THEOplayer's integration of Verizon Media on the Web is available at https://cdn.theoplayer.com/demos/verizon-media/index.html.
+A live demo of THEOplayer's integration of Uplynk on the Web is available [here](https://cdn.theoplayer.com/demos/verizon-media/index.html).

 Once the connector is added to your project, you can import it like so: